p4535992/foundryvtt-arms-reach/README.md

 * This feature work with only one owned source token on the canvas at the time
 * You must set the name of your source token (not the character name) on the module setting
 * If no source token is setted on the module setting the module take the first owned token of the player

 ### Light Feature (Beta need feedback)

 * This feature make sense only with one of this module active [Lightswitch by theripper93](https://www.reddit.com/r/FoundryVTT/comments/pmu4z0/lightswitch_a_user_frendly_way_to_present/) (from [theripper93](https://www.patreon.com/theripper93) only patreon page) or [LightSwitch](https://github.com/zarmstrong/fvtt-lightswitch)
 * Add distance calculation for light on the canvas

+### Drawing Feature (On developing)

+* Add distance calculation for drawings on the canvas

+### Tile Feature (On developing)

+* Add distance calculation for tiles on the canvas

+### Sounds Feature (On developing)

+* Add distance calculation for sounds on the canvas

+### Templates Feature (On developing)

+* Add distance calculation for templates on the canvas

+### Tagger Feature

+* Add integration with [Tagger Module](https://github.com/Haxxer/FoundryVTT-Tagger), for specific waht placeable object you should add the distance calculation for any placeable object on the canvas

 ### Reset Doors and Fog feature Feature